-Table 20-1 - Commonwealth and State heritage criteria
+Table 20-1 Commonwealth and State heritage criteria

 Category Commonwealth criteria State criteria Events and processes Criterion (a) the place has significant heritage value because of the place's importance in the course, or pattern, of Australia's natural or cultural history.
 Criterion (a) an item is important in the course, or pattern, of NSW's cultural or natural history (or the cultural or natural history of the local area).
 Rarity Criterion (b) the place has significant heritage value because of the place's possession of uncommon, rare or endangered aspects of Australia's cultural or natural history.
 Criterion (f) an item possesses uncommon, rare or endangered aspects of NSW's cultural or natural history (or the cultural or natural history of the local area).
 Research Criterion (c) the place has significant heritage value because of the place's potential to yield information that will contribute to an understanding of Australia's natural or cultural history.
 Criterion (e) an item has potential to yield information that will contribute to an understanding of NSW's cultural or natural history (or the cultural or natural history of the local area).
-Principal characteristics of a class Criterion (d) the place has significant heritage value because of the place's importance in demonstrating the principal characteristics of: Criterion (g) an item is important in demonstrating the principal characteristics of a class of NSW's: iii.
-Cultural or natural places; or i. a class of Australia's natural or cultural places, orii. a class of Australia's natural or cultural environments. iv.
-Cultural or natural environments.

-Category Commonwealth criteria State criteria Aesthetic Criterion (e) the place has significant heritage value because of the place's importance in exhibiting particular aesthetic characteristics valued by a community or cultural group.
+Principal characteristics of a class Criterion (d) the place has significant heritage value because of the place's importance in demonstrating the principal characteristics of: i. a class of Australia's natural or cultural places, or ii. a class of Australia's natural or cultural environments.
+Criterion (g) an item is important in demonstrating the principal characteristics of a class of NSW's: i. cultural or natural places; or ii. cultural or natural environments.
+Aesthetic Criterion (e) the place has significant heritage value because of the place's importance in exhibiting particular aesthetic characteristics valued by a community or cultural group.
 Criterion (c) an item is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in NSW (or the local area).
 Creative or technical achievement Criterion (f) the place has significant heritage value because of the place's importance in demonstrating a high degree of creative or technical achievement at a particular period.
 Criterion (c) an item is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in NSW (or the local area).

-Social Criterion (g) the place has significant heritage value because of the place's strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
+Category Commonwealth criteria State criteria Social Criterion (g) the place has significant heritage value because of the place's strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
 Criterion (d) An item has strong or special associations with a particular community or cultural group in NSW (or the local area) for social, cultural or spiritual reasons.
 Associative Criterion (h) the place has significant heritage value because of the place's special association with the life or works of a person, or group of persons, of importance in Australia's natural or cultural history.
 Criterion (b) an item has strong or special association with the life or works of a person, or group of persons, of importance in NSW's cultural or natural history (or the cultural or natural history of the local area).
 Indigenous tradition Criterion (i) the place has significant heritage value because of the place's importance as part of indigenous tradition.
-NSW law provides separately for indigenous heritage (see National Parks and Wildlife Act 1974).
+NSW law provides separately for indigenous heritage (see the National Parks and Wildlife Act 1974).

-20.2.4.
-Legislative and policy framework
+20.2.4 Legislative and policy framework